Rose Bay Water Airport

-Rose Bay Water Airport (IATA: RSE) is a water airport located in the Sydney suburb of Rose Bay, New South Wales, Australia.
+Rose Bay Water Airport, (IATA: RSE), also known as Sydney Water Airport, is a water airport located in the Sydney suburb of Rose Bay, New South Wales, Australia.
 It is eight kilometres from the city centre and is one of two water airports in Sydney, the other being Palm Beach Water Airport.

 History

 On 4 August 1938, Rose Bay Water Airport was officially opened.
 However, it already had been established as a flying boat base on a 'temporary basis', and was the starting point for the Sydney to London flights that were operated by Qantas Empire Airways and Imperial Airways in a codeshare agreement.
 This made it Australia's first international airport.
 In 1942, due to the outbreak of World War II, commercial flights were suspended.

 Ansett Airways commenced operating services to Lord Howe Island in 1953.
 After the arrival of passenger jetliners in the 1950s, a gradual demise in flying boats began.
 In 1955, Qantas discontinued its flying boat service.
 Ansett continued to operate flying boat services to Lord Howe Island until 1974 when the island's land airport opened.